-Objective 1: Continue to market the Plan.

-Objective 2: Continue to research and monitor qualified organizations that are currently not on the plan and direct marketing activities towards them.

-Objective 3: Support NAMA, NAM, LGANT, and NWTAC with sponsorship.

-Objective 4: Continue to promote NEBS in the Yukon territory.
+Objective 1: Continue to market the plan.
+Objective 2: Continue to research and monitor qualified organizations thar are currently not on the plan and direct marketing activities towards them.
+Objective 3: Support NAMA, NAM, LGANT and NWTAC with sponsorship.
+Objective 4: Continue to promote NEBS in the Yukon.
+Objective 5: Advertising of the plan in media.